kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Why Learners Should Care

-As an AI user, you will soon work in MCP-aware tools.
+As an AI user, you will soon work in MCP-aware tools
 Understanding it means you know:
 How context improves AI quality
 What permissions you grant